Helsingin Jalkapalloklubi: Helsinki-Lahti rivalry

 HJK has competed against Lahti based clubs from the 1960s, between 1964 and 1980 HJK and Lahden Reipas had a minor rivalry as both clubs gained good success winning some titles and were also generally well supported.
 Reipas also won seven cup titles against one of HJK.
 Reipas was relegated after 1980 season.
 More notable rivalry was against Kuusysi from the early 1980s to the mid-1990s.
 Between 1981 and 1992 HJK won six league titles against Kuusysi's five, both clubs also won the cup twice, facing two times in the finals (which were both won by HJK).
 Both clubs also performed well in the European competitions.
 In 1996 both the Lahti clubs merged and FC Lahti was born, HJK and FC Lahti matches are more known from outside pitch activities, some crowd disturbances and small fights have occurred which otherwise are rare in Finnish football.
 Due to a relatively short distance between the two cities, these matches often draw more notable away support than others.

 HJK-Haka rivalry

 HJK and Valkeakosken Haka are the two most successful clubs in Finnish football, HJK with 27 league and 12 cup titles and Haka with 9 league and 12 cup titles.
 The match is also considered as "urban vs. rural" rivalry as HJK is a club from Finland's biggest city Helsinki and Haka is representing the small town of Valkeakoski.

+On 1 October 2012, in a Veikkausliiga match at the Tehtaan kenttä, Valkeakoski, Haka and HJK drew 2–2 after scandalous events.
+When Haka was leading the match 2–0, HJK was given a throw-in.
+Two HJK players threw two balls in at the same time in different places, and the referee let the game continue with two balls on the field.
+Seconds later, Juho Mäkelä scored a goal for HJK with the ball which was thrown-in further up the pitch.
+The goal was granted and shortly after HJK equalized the game.
+At the end of the season, HJK won their 18th Finnish championship title, and Haka were relegated to second-tier Ykkönen, after 15 consecutive seasons in the Veikkausliiga.

+Stadiums

+The club's current home stadium is Töölö Football Stadium, located in Töölö neighbourhood in Helsinki, where HJK has played their home matches since its completion in 2000.
+Initially the stadium had natural grass pitch, but in 2003 the surface was changed to artificial turf.

+During their first years in 1907–1908, HJK played at the Kaisaniemen kenttä, and in 1909–1914 at the Eläintarha Stadium.
+HJK's first official home ground was Töölön Pallokenttä where they played in 1915–1998.
+During the Veikkausliiga era, HJK played their home matches occasionally also at the Helsinki Olympic Stadium.